rickhehe/single_level_bom_to_flattened_bom/README.md

 What is a flattened BOM?

 "Think of a flattened BOM as a list of all the parts from all levels of your BOM listed together and the aggregate total quantities for each part are shown.
-It¡¯s a great way to see the quantities of ALL Parts (no matter what level of the BOM they appear) with their summed quantities." ( https://help.openbom.com/2018/09/08/bom-single-level-multi-level-flattened/ )
+It's a great way to see the quantities of ALL Parts (no matter what level of the BOM they appear) with their summed quantities." ( https://help.openbom.com/2018/09/08/bom-single-level-multi-level-flattened/ )

 Let's say you have a product a0, consists of 3 sub-assemblies, b1, b2 and b3.
 And you stroe the single level bom of a0 as a0.csv .